northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design TSAL - Erlind Boraj.md

 #### Inputs
 - **High-Voltage Input (Accumulator):**
-  The TSAL indirectly receives power from the accumulator via the DC-DC converter, which steps down the tractive system voltage to a level usable by the GLV system.
+  The TSAL indirectly receives power from the accumulator, which steps down the tractive system voltage to a level usable by the GLV system.
 The TSAL activates when the tractive system voltage exceeds 60V.

 - **Low-Voltage Input (Shutdown Circuit):**
   The TSAL is directly connected to the shutdown circuit, which enables or disables the TSAL by controlling the power supplied to it.
 The shutdown circuit ensures that the TSAL deactivates when the tractive system is no longer live.